 One hundred thousand dollars may seem like a lot of money to you, and you may wonder what Marilyn was complaining about.
 But everything is “relative,” and she got a pitiful share compared to what her relatives got.
 And more importantly, Geoffrey’s final wishes were not fulfilled.

-Just when you thought the story couldn’t get any uglier
+Just when you thought it couldn’t get any uglier

 There was another family twist that made matters worse.
 Geoffrey’s will was drafted by Henry, an attorney who was an old family friend.
 Remember why Geoffrey was looking for a new lawyer?
 It was because he wasn’t satisfied with Henry.